 Among other things, the plan uses a model that focuses on maintaining a well trained core workforce set at the 10-year average of employment levels.
 It assumes that the industry has a mature set of skill and knowledge-based occupational categories that will remain adequate for meeting likely demand and supply conditions in the next five years and that the market must always play a role in meeting significant upward fluctuations in demand for skilled labour.
 In accordance with this broad plan, the Board has been working with stakeholders to develop more specific workforce development plans for their sectors.
-In that regard, work is ongoing for the building surveying, civil construction, fire protection services and plumbing sectors.
+In that regard, work is ongoing for the building surveying, civil construction, fire protection services, and plumbing sectors as well as middle management training and heritage construction.

-In accordance with Section 34 of the Act, the Board prepared and submitted its Training Plan 2017-2018 to the Minister for Education and Skills.
+In accordance with Section 34 of the Act, the Board prepared and submitted its Training Plan 2018-2019 to the Minister for Education and Training.
 Highlights of the plan include:

-- A training budget of \$2.4 million had been allocated to implement the plan. - The plan targets some 9,820 eligible industry participants. - Allocation for industry training priorities in the following programs: - Upskilling and multiskilling, - Workplace health and safety, first aid and high risk training, - Industry innovation and information technology training, - Business skills training, and - Vocational and tertiary education.
+- A training budget of \$2.5 million had been allocated to implement the plan. - The plan targets some 10,370 eligible industry participants. - Allocation for industry training priorities in the following programs: - · Upskilling and multiskilling, - Workplace health and safety, first aid and high risk training, - Industry innovation and information technology training, - · Business skills training, and - Vocational and tertiary education.

-The Minister for Education and Skills approved the Board's 2016-2017 Training Plan.
+The Minister for Education and Training approved the Board's 2017-2018 Training Plan.